Alkamist/KeyboardMelee/README.md

 - **Down Smash/Down Aerial**: Use your index or middle finger to press the ' Key.
 - **Left Smash/Left Aerial**: Use your index finger to press the L Key, use S or W to angle it.
 - **Right Smash/Right Aerial**: Use your index finger to press the / Key, use S or W to angle it.
-- **Charged Smashes**: If you hold the Tab key before using a smash attack, it will charge the smash.
+- **Charged Smashes**: If you hold the Space Bar before using a smash attack, it will charge the smash.
 - **Jab/Neutral Aerial**: Use your right thumb to press the Right Windows Key.
 Note that if you don't have a Right Windows key on your keyboard, you might need to do some button rebinds to put this somewhere else.
 - **Up Tilt**: Hold Caps Lock and and press the P key.
 - **Down Tilt**: Hold Caps Lock and and press the ' key.